This post may contain affiliate links. Please read our disclosure policy.

 a blue bowl filled with split pea soup next to an onion, celery, and several carrots on a silver tray.

-In the meantime, enjoy your hearty split pea soup with a slice or two of freshly baked French bread for dipping, or keep it light with a simple green salad dressed with a homemade vinaigrette.
+Pair your warm, hearty soup with a slice of freshly baked French bread for dipping or complement it with a crisp green salad tossed in a homemade vinaigrette for a lighter option.

 dried split peas on a piece of burlap on a wooden table.